HMuraja/p5-book-review/README.md

 If user wants to create a recipe they must click on the button at the navigation menu or the navigation link stating *Add Review*.

 Clicking the link or the button should open the page with the "Add a Review"-form.
 All the fields, title, author, caption, content and score, are mandatory.
 If the user won't select an image it will be replaced with a placeholder image.
-Cathegory is seleceted from a list opened by dropdown menu.
+Category is selected from a list opened by dropdown menu.

 Form will be validated before being sent to the database.
 If data is not completed correctly an error message will display under the respective fields.